AI for Dentists

 🌙 5:30 PM — End of Day

-As the office closes, OpenClaw sends post-procedure follow-ups to today's extraction and root canal patients.
+As the office closes, Claude Code sends post-procedure follow-ups to today's extraction and root canal patients.
 It fires off review requests to the 6 patients who had routine cleanings.
 It also sends you a daily recap: "3 new reviews requested.
 1 rescheduled for next week.
 2 treatment plans sent.
 Tomorrow: 15 patients, all confirmed."

 Time & Cost Savings for Dentists